payu-india/CMS-Chatbot/docs/Tokenization/collect-payments-using-a-saved-card.md

 **Decoupled flow**: You are sending the authentication request to PayU and if the merchant wishes to send the authorization request eventually or to other aggregators.

-For the sample request and response, refer to [Using Card on a Decoupled Flow with Network Token or Other Partner Tokenization](ref:using-card-tokenized-with-payu-1).
+For the sample request and response, refer to <Anchor label="Using Card on a Decoupled Flow with Network Token or Other Partner Tokenization" target="_blank" href="ref:using-card-tokenized-with-payu-1">Using Card on a Decoupled Flow with Network Token or Other Partner Tokenization</Anchor>.

 ## Using card on a decoupled flow with PayU tokenization